taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Below Iri, Peacekeepers stand at workstations that look like mega-industrial versions of the **INFO-SPHERE** desk we saw Iúna using back in 2066.

+*Need to consult with someone who knows how a naval vessel works and what kinds of daily activities would happen on board.*

+Peacekeeper 1: **"This heat is brutal...I can't believe we're still 10 degrees north of the Red Zone..."**

+Peacekeeper 2: **"I'd rather be out here than back in those caves!"**

+Peacekeeper 3: **"I feel a little bad about re-supplying off them...they don't seem to have much space to grow food..."**

+Peacekeeper 2: **"Well, we either take their food or we starve as soon as we pass the Bahamas!"**

+Peacekeeper 1: **"(snort) You'd think the quartermaster would have rationed our food properly..."**

+### Page 3

+Iri: *"I hope you grabbed enough food to last the rest of the journey...they might be keeping a closer eye on the galley from here on out..."*

+Asoka looks at the pile of food in front of them.